swcarpentry/2013-10-09-canberra/08-reproducible-research/knitr.md

 knitr reads the Rmd file, finds and runs the code chunks identified by the backticks, and replaces it with the output of the functions.

-Add names to code chunkc
+Add names to code chunk

 e.g.
 <pre><code>